-The Charter School evaluated its June 30, 2017 and 2016 financial statements for subsequent events through October 31, 2017, the date the financial statements were available to be issued.
-The Charter School is not aware of any subsequent events which would require recognition or disclosure in the accompanying financial statements.
+The Charter School evaluated its June 30, 2018 financial statements for subsequent events through October 31, 2018, the date the financial statements were available to be issued.
+Other than the following, the Charter School is not aware of any subsequent events that would require recognition or disclosure in the accompanying financial statements.